shawn-tremere/currencyfair/README.md

  I also tried to keep the code as clean as possible.
 Not go crazy with any crazy nested if statements that are hard to follow.
  I tried to keep the code as clean as possible.
  I made everything a reusalbe function where I felt appropriate, where future classes would be able to implement.

+I have put the application on https://shawntremere.000webhostapp.com/CurrencyFair/Viewer/index.html

+The website does not allow deletes without a premium account(https://www.000webhost.com/forum/t/delete-and-put-methods-not-working/61170).
+Viewing the application here will support all other functionality.
+If the application is pulled down to a local environment the delete functionality will work properly.
+Post requests can be made here: https://shawntremere.000webhostapp.com/CurrencyFair/ or /CurrencyFair/ if you pull the application down to a local environment